AdobeDocs/advertising.en/help/search-social-commerce/admin/data-sources/data-source-edit.md

 ---
 title: Edit a [!DNL Google Analytics] data source
 description: Learn how to edit the configuration for a [!DNL Google Analytics] data source.
+exl-id: a23444f7-8f4c-42ba-b5fe-a325fb18136d
 ---
 # Edit a [!DNL Google Analytics] data source